-Assets under construction are accounted for at cost, based on the value of architects' certificates and other direct costs, incurred to 31 July 2021.
+Assets under construction are accounted for at cost, based on the value of architects' certificates and other direct costs, incurred to 31 July 2022.
 They are not depreciated until they are brought into use.
-There were no assets under construction as 31 July 2021.
+Assets under construction as 31 July 2022 included the development costs of the Tamworth Relocation Project and totalled £732,000.